 Specialty Volunteers donate their professional services.
 Many of our patients benefit greatly from the gentle and compassionate touch of a massage therapist, or the attentions of a hairstylist.
 If you have a Massage Certification or a Cosmetology License, would you be interested in volunteering a few hours a month of your time can provide much needed comfort and relaxation to our patients?

 Bereavement Volunteers receive training about grief, loss and communication.
 This enables them to provide support and education for 13 months, by phone or with personal visits, to bereaved family members who have experienced the death of a loved one.

-Thrift Shoppe Volunteers work in one of our five Hospice Thrift Shoppes—
+Thrift Shoppe Volunteers work in one of our six Hospice Thrift Shoppes—

-Alamo, Concord, Martinez, Danville and Walnut Creek.
-They help by sorting, pricing, preparing and selling merchandise.
-The shoppes are a significant source of income for Hospice East Bay.
+Alamo, Concord, Danville, Martinez, Pleasant Hill and Walnut Creek.
+Volunteers help by sorting, pricing, preparing and selling merchandise.
+Our shoppes are a significant source of income for Hospice East Bay.

 Event Volunteers work with Foundation staff to raise funds to support the programs and services of Hospice East Bay.
 This is done by planning and working at estate sales, golf tournaments, auctions, health fairs, receptions and more; depending on interest and time availability.